DIM – a must for hormonally driven tumors

 Beating Cancer with Nutrition

-DIM’s history for cancer prevention and therapy began when a mouse study showed its promising results in tobacco smoke, carcinogen-induced, lung adenocarcinoma.
+DIM’s history for cancer prevention and therapy began when a mouse study showed its promising results in tobacco smoke, carcinogen-induced, lung adenocarcinomaCancer that begins in glandular (secretory) cells.
+Most cancers of the breast, pancreas, lung, prostate, and colon are adenocarcinomas..
 DIM was found to have “lung cancer preventive effects” mediated via modulation of the receptor tyrosine kinase/PI3K/Akt-signaling pathway.
 DIM demonstrated “exceptional anti-cancer effects against hormone responsive cancers like breast, prostate and ovarian cancers.”

 In a recent study, it was concluded that DIM rather than I3C was the active agent in cell culture studies destroying cancer.